 Over the years I have made a couple of fun groundhog activities and treats I would like to share with you.
 Along with some shadow fun ideas.
 On Friday, the day before Groundhog’s day the day will look a little like this…

-I will have them make a groundhog puppet on a stick (printable groundhogs online).
+I will have them make a groundhog puppet on a stick (printable groundhogs printable online).
 Make a light shine on it to see its shadow behind it.
-I will also use this same printable and trace it on black paper a few times and hide the “Shadows” for them to find.
+Also we use this same printable and trace it on black paper a few times and hide the “Shadows” for them to find.
 I also colored one and laminated it and hole punched around the edges so they can lace the groundhog.

 We will make a groundhog snack.
 Make your own or buy the individual pudding cups.
 Cut banana in half, stick it in the pudding and add mini chocolate chips to the banana.
 There you go, a groundhog popping out of his hole.

 If it is sunny out we will have some fun finding our shadows.
 If not then I will pull the tents out and let them crawl through the tunnels like a groundhog.

 I also made copies of animals and traced them with black paper to see if they can find the animal’s shadow.
 You can also use blocks to create a shadow.
 See the picture below.